 In the country that never sleeps, catching an early morning sun can be a compelling activity.
-Apart from the buildings and cascades that decorate Singapore, there are some wooing and versatile sites to catch the sunrise.
+Apart from the buildings and cascades that decorate Singapore, there are some wooing and versatile sites to catch the sunrise and the sunset.

 Sunrise Timings in Singapore

-6:58 AMHere are some of the must-visit sites that vivify sunrise in Singapore
+6:58 AMHere are some of the must-visit sites that vivify sunrise and sunset in Singapore

 Marina Barrage is a dam that was formed as a confluence of five rivers of Singapore.
 It is a park planted with trees and laid with cycle tracks.
-The Singapore skyline can be seen against the rising sun from the opposite side of the park.
-Apart from watching the sunrise, the park is typically a jogging and picnic destination.
+The Singapore skyline can be seen against the rising and setting sun from the opposite side of the park.
+Apart from watching the sunrise and the sunset, the park is typically a jogging and picnic destination.

 Location: 8 Marina Gardens

 Fort Canning Park is a hill with was once the Headquarters of the Far East Command Centre and British Army Barracks.
 To reach the hilltop, you are going to have to trek for about 25 minutes.
-There are now nine historical gardens mounted on the 48-meter tall hill, each of which serves as an amusing sunrise destination.
+There are now nine historical gardens mounted on the 48-meter tall hill, each of which serves as an amazing sunrise and sunset watching destination.

 Location: River Valley Road.